Integers expressible as the sum of two rational cubes: A higher-dimensional example: cubic twists of Prym surfaces

 \section{A higher-dimensional example: cubic twists of Prym surfaces}

-We give examples of cubic twist families of geometrically simple abelian surfaces.
-We then combine Theorem \ref{theorem:2selcubictwists} with Pantazis' bigonal construction to prove Theorem \ref{average rank of the family of abelian surfaces}.
+We give examples of cubic twist families of some geometrically simple abelian surfaces.
+We then combine Theorem \ref{theorem:2selcubictwists} with Pantazis' bigonal construction to prove Theorem \ref{thm: bielliptic Picard curves}.

-In the proof of Theorem \ref{theorem:thetaparamgeneral}, we observed that if $(A,\L)$ is an abelian variety with $\mu_3$-action, then there is an elliptic curve $E$ and an isomorphism $\eta \colon A[\lambda] \simeq E[2]$ such that the abelian variety $B = (A \times E)/\Gamma_\eta$ is principally polarized.
-If $A$ is an abelian surface, then $B$ is a principally polarized abelian threefold.
-Since the Torelli map $\mathcal{M}_3 \to \mathcal{A}_3$ is birational, we might hope to realize $B$ as a Jacobian of a curve $C$.
-To find such curves, it is natural to insist that the curve itself has an automorphism of order 3 and is bielliptic.
+In the proof of Theorem \ref{theorem:thetaparamgeneral}, we observed that if $(A,\L)$ is a degree $2$ polarized abelian variety with $\mu_3$-action, then there is an elliptic curve $E$ and an isomorphism $\eta \colon A[\lambda] \simeq E[2]$ such that the abelian variety $B = (A \times E)/\Gamma_\eta$ is principally polarized.
+If $A$ is an abelian surface, then we have the following explicit construction of such $A$ and $B$.